slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Before you are old, attend as many funerals as you can bear, and listen.
 Nobody talks about the departed’s achievements.
 The only thing people will remember is what kind of person you were while you were achieving."  -- Kevin Kelly*
 > *"A fanatic is a person who can't change his mind and won't change the subject."  -- Winston Churchill*
+> *"I do not know any other form of superiority but kindness."  -- Ludwig van Beethoven*
+> *"The need to be right - the sign of a vulgar mind."  -- Albert Camus*
+> *"What do you really despise?
+By this you are truly known."  -- Frank Herbert*
+> *"Everything that irritates us about others can lead us to an understanding of ourselves."  -- Carl Gustav Jung*
 - your perception of me is a reflection of you
 -->